voxeet/comms-sdk-unreal/docs/docs/tutorial/android.md

 ## UnrealBuildTool

-It is also required to rebuild UnrealBuildTool to disable static libc++ linkage on Android.
+It is also to necessary to enable linking libc++ dynamically on Android.
+The steps below explain how to do so on Unreal Engine 5.3 and Windows.

-1. Go to `{UnrealEngineRoot}/Engine/Source/Programs/UnrealBuildTool``.
-2. Open the `UnrealBuildTool`` solution in Visual Studio.
+1. Open your project in Visual Studio.
-3. Open the `Platform/Android/AndroidToolChain.cs` file.
+2. Open `Programs/UnrealBuildTool/Platform/Android/AndroidToolChain.cs`.
-4. Find the line `Result += " -static-libstdc++";` and comment it out or simply delete it.
+3. Find the line `Result += " -static-libstdc++";` and comment it out or simply delete it.
-5. Select the `Development` build configuration (default is probably `Debug`) and build the solution.